Image source: Amazon

 Design Quality

-The slim and compact design allows you to easily move the keyboard from table to stand.
+The slim and compact design allows you to easily move the keyboard from the table to the stand.
 The furniture stand is heavy, however.

 Warranty